Mods for Harrowhark’s Playthrough

 “Any performance issues?”

-Watch Harrowhark’s forthcoming posts!
+Watch Harrowhark’s ongoing posts!
 I will of course be writing up observations of mod behavior, both good and bad.

 Any other questions?